DiermeierWolfgang/BeeHiveLive/README.md

 | Binary Output | working              | unknown        |
 | Consumption   | Deepsleep avaliable  | unknown        |

-After I looked at this table for some time I just shrugged my shoulders, got a bottle of spezi and got to work.
+After I looked at this table for some time I just shrugged my shoulders, got another coffee and got to work.

 #### ESP-IDF - The worst rated VS Code plugin I've ever used
 > [!Important]